-PMSC 3114 Biochemistry, Molecular Biology and Genetics

-Biochemical understanding of proteins, sugars, lipids, vitamins and nucleic acids is fueling the explosion of knowledge in physiology and medicine.
-This course will demonstrate how basic principles of biochemical structure govern metabolic pathways in normal human health, malfunction of these pathways in disease, and the chemical basis for drugs that are prescribed to correct these malfunctions.
+PMSC 3114 Biochemistry, Molecular Biology and Genetics (4 credit hours) Biochemical understanding of proteins, sugars, lipids, and nucleic acids is fueling the explosion of knowledge in medicine and pharmacy.
+This course will demonstrate how basic principles of biochemical structure govern normal metabolic pathways in healthy humans and how they malfunction in disease.